Wazuh server cluster

 • Updating custom rules, decoders and CDB lists.

-• Synchronizing all this information to the workers.
+• Synchronizing all this information to the workers nodes.

-All this information is called Integrity and is synchronized from the master to the workers no matter if the workers have a more recent modification time or a higher size.
+All the outlined responsibilities of the master node listed above is called Integrity.
+It is synchronized from the master to the workers even if the workers have a more recent modification time or a higher size.

 Master nodes can also receive and process events from agents the same way a worker would do.